 If the applicant has entered Australia previously on a working holiday visa, then they must post their application to the Cairns Second Working Holiday Centre (PO Box 1269, Cairns, Queensland 4870).

-This is a visa is for tertiary educated people aged 18 to 30 who are interested in a working holiday of up to 12 months in Australia but who do not come from one of the countries with whom Australia has a working holiday arrangement (see “Category: working holidays for young people”).
+This is a visa is for tertiary educated people aged 18 to 30 who are interested in a working holiday of up to 12 months in Australia but who do not come from one of the countries with whom Australia has a working holiday arrangement (see “Category: working holiday makers”).
 The subclass 462 visa allows applicants to supplement the cost of their holiday through periods of temporary or casual employment.
-Currently, the Work and Holiday visa arrangement is in place for people from Argentina, Bangladesh, Chile, Indonesia, Malaysia, Thailand, Turkey, the USA and Uruguay.
-Citizens of Iran who are currently in Australia on a Work and Holiday visa may also be eligible to apply for further Work and Holiday visas.
+Currently, the work and holiday visa arrangement is in place for people from Argentina, Bangladesh, Chile, Indonesia, Israel, Malaysia, Thailand, Turkey, the USA and Uruguay.
+Citizens of Iran who are currently in Australia on a work and holiday visa may also be eligible to apply for further work and holiday visas.

 Applicants are considered for temporary residence for diverse purposes such as limited staff appointments to universities, representatives of news media, staff of travel agencies and service personnel for training.
 The Migration Regulations also provide that overseas firms who are successful tenderers may send their own technicians to Australia to install and service machinery and computers.